sramteke171/python-oop/readme.md

 Bonuses:
 1. Prevent withdrawing money if the balance will go negative.
-2. Start each account with an additional `overdraft_fees` property that starts at zero.
+2. Start each account with an additional `overdraft_fees` property that starts at `0`.
 If a call to `withdraw` ends with the `balance` below zero then `overdraft_fees` should be incremented by 20.
-You should also prevent the user from going below a balance of -100.
+You should also prevent the user from going below a balance of -100, including the overdraft fees.

 <details>
 <summary> Solution </summary>